Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 ```
 This will install the Atlantis header files and the executable in /usr/local/include/Atlantis-1.0/Atlantis and /usr/local/bin

-More detailed information bout how to build Atlantis can be found in the [Wiki-Building-MacOS](https://confluence.csiro.au/display/Atlantis/Building+under+mac).
+More detailed information about how to build Atlantis can be <a href="mailto:atlantis@csiro.au?subject=Atlantis%20InQuiry">obtained from the developers</a>.

 #### Run